 At this rate, these regulations will mean the banning of 1000s of health claims on various health food products which have been successfully used to help support & promote health for centuries.
 The passing of these regulations will mean a huge restriction on the information around potential health benefits of certain natural health foods & supplements.
-Excellent information on natural health like this and feedback on products like this will all have to go.
+Excellent information on natural health and feedback on products will all have to go.

 The natural health industry has come a long way over the years, people are digesting information and taking more control of their own health.
 Yet these regulations threaten to turn this progress around.

 Although its original objectives were sound, the Nutritional Health Claims Regulation now risks taking the health food industry giant steps back in time

 No health claims for probiotics strains have been approved at present.
 Many, including ours, still await their judgement day.
 We have faith in the research behind our species and strains, but given the fact that the approach undertaken when assessing health claims has managed to ‘fail’ water for its ability to prevent dehydration… as you can imagine this makes for some very tough judgement.

 There is even the distinct possibility that the term ‘probiotics’ itself will be classified as a health claim – meaning that not only can we not indicate what a certain strain may help with, but we would have to remove the word ‘probiotics’ from all of our marketing materials.
 What would this mean for you?
 Well you would have to know your Lactobacillus acidophilus Rosell-52 & Bifidobacterium longum Rosell-175 from your Bifidobacterium lactis BB-12® & Fructooligosaccharides.
 Gesundheit.